 An Arkansas town has embraced an open dialogue about race and ethnicity that participants hope can serve as a strong example to the rest of the nation.

 On Tuesday, Aug.
-2, the residents of Camden, Arkansas, celebrated the results of a five-year partnership between the University of Arkansas at Little Rock Joel E. Anderson Institute on Race and Ethnicity and Camden’s Unity in the Community Committee (UIC) aimed at improving race and ethnic relations in the community.
+2, the residents of Camden, Arkansas, will celebrate the results of a five-year partnership between the University of Arkansas at Little Rock Joel E. Anderson Institute on Race and Ethnicity and Camden’s Unity in the Community Committee (UIC) aimed at improving race and ethnic relations in the community.

 “In the Delta and the southeast and southcentral part of Arkansas, there is little dialogue on race relations in general,” said John Kirk, director of the UALR Institute on Race and Ethnicity.
 “There are even fewer forums and a greater need for a dialogue in these smaller rural communities.”